Myths and Facts About Human Trafficking

 MYTH: Human trafficking is a global problem.
 There is nothing I can do to help.

 MYTH: Trafficking includes some form of travel or transportation across borders.

 FACT: Human trafficking does not require movement or border crossing.
 If someone is forced to work or engage in commercial sex against their will, it is trafficking.

 MYTH: Victims must be held against their will using some form of physical restraint or bondage.

 FACT: While some traffickers physically hold the people they exploit, it is more common for them to use psychological means of control.
 Fear, trauma, drug addiction, threats against families, and a lack of options due to poverty and homelessness can all prevent someone from leaving.
-Some individuals experiencing trafficking may also be manipulated or believe they are in love with their trafficker, which can make them resistant to seeking help.
+Some individuals who experience trafficking may also be manipulated or believe they are in love with their trafficker, which can make them resistant to seeking help.

 Some traffickers use more subtle methods of trapping and controlling people, such as: